farkasf/override/level02/walkthrough.md

 Sequence 0x2900000000 found on stack position 40 Sequence 0x602010 found on stack position 41
 ```

-Positions 22 to 26 include hex-encoded sequences that reveal the password after hex-decoding, reversing the endianness, and concatenating.
+Positions 22 to 26 contain hex-encoded sequences that reveal the password after hex-decoding, reversing the endianness, and concatenating them.

 ## flag
 ``` shell